Martian01/openTeamOneServer/README.md

 For a first trial it is quite convenient to use the H2 in-memory database as it comes with Spring Boot and requires no configuration.
 After your first steps with Open Team One you might want to progress to a disk based SQL database, like MariaDB.
 MariaDB is a popular MySQL fork.
 In fact, MariaDB is the continuation of MySQL by the original author and a community.
 MariaDB is drop-in compatible with MySQL, so everything written in this section works for MySQL, too.

-When I first tried integrating with MariaDB, it seemed to be easy.
-However, I soon ran into issues related to character encoding.
-The same happened when I set up an instance running on a virtual server on the internet.
-It seems that we are already hitting the limits of MySQL and MariaDB with an application like Open Team One in an internationalized (non-English) environment.
-Sorry folks, the days of the empire are over, and Unicode is required these days.
-The good news is, with the following recipe I managed to get Open Team One to run on a MariaDB database.
+With version 1.0.0 of Open Team One Server I ran into issues related to character encoding.
+The issue was that the byte represenatation of key fields grew too long when using 4-byte UTF-8 encoding for the database.
+In release 1.0.0 the issue was solved by using a special script to generate the database tables.
+In release 2.0.0 this is no longer required as we have turned all key fields into integers.
+We still advise of the following settings.

 First, make sure you have enabled UTF-8 with support for 4-byte characters.
 To that end, make sure the following configuration is in the MariaDB configuration files.
 On Debian you do not need to do anything.
 On Slackware you need to modify _/etc/my.cnf.d/server.cnf_.
 On other distros it will be similar.